wkurzius/textbook-notes/openstax-college-algebra-2e/1-2-exponents-and-scientific-notation.md

 ## Using Scientific Notation

 Our number system is known as the decimal system, meaning that each place value in a number is worth ten times more than the one before it.
-If you mutliplied a number by 10, then you only need to move the decimal place out one and fill in a zero.
+If you multiplied a number by 10, then you only need to move the decimal place out one and fill in a zero.
 So, $23\times 10=230$.
 Likewise, dividing by 10 moves the decimal to the left. $23 \div 10 = 2.3$.

 We use this idea to write really large or small numbers more concisely in our mathematical expressions.
 Rather than writing the number of bits of information in a digital image as $13\, 000\, 000\, 000\, 000$, we put $1.3\times10^{13}$.
 The number $1.3$ with the decimal place moved to the right thirteen times.